 Course Requirements Checklist

-You will investigate and report about two grant information data reservoirs, one public the Federal Register (grants.gov) and the other private the Foundation Center, designed to inform organizations about acquiring Grant money.
+You will investigate and report about two grant information data reservoirs: one public, Grants.gov, and the other private, Candid, designed to inform organizations about acquiring grant money.
 The report, 3–5 pages in length, is to be comprehensive in terms of who, what, where, why and how.
 The report is to be written in APA style with a minimum of 3 sources cited regarding the data.